drklee3/YOUtinerary/README.md

 -   [Contributing](https://github.com/drklee3/YOUtinerary/wiki/Contributing)
 -   [Troubleshooting](https://github.com/drklee3/YOUtinerary/wiki/Troubleshooting)

+## Learn More

 To learn more about YOUtinerary, the following wiki pages provide high level descriptions and motivations for the technology stack and information about other technology used.

 -   [Project Structure](https://github.com/drklee3/YOUtinerary/wiki/Structure)
 -   [Packages](https://github.com/drklee3/YOUtinerary/wiki/Packages)